dziulek/AgarioServer/README.md

-#Server and client for Agario game
+# Server and client for Agar.io game